Demand pushes K&B Machine Works to expand

-Outgrowing its acreage in Houma, the K&B executives knew that a new location would be needed.
-Though the company was established in Louisiana, K&B looked at its facility in Houston as a potential location for their expanded operations.
-The company needed a new facility with a more efficient layout.
-Additionally, K&B needed a larger staff to meet the increasing demand and support the additional production capacity.
+With high product demand in 2009, K&B knew a new location would be needed.
+Though founded in Louisiana, K&B considered Houston for a major facility with a more efficient layout.
+Additionally, K&B needed more staff to meet rising demand and to increase production.

 “The value of the [modernization] incentive cannot be overstated for a project like K&B’s expansion.
 The state’s modernization program appears to be tailor-made for what we are looking to accomplish in construction of our new facility.”

-In March 2012, executives from K&B Machine Works joined state and local officials to announce a $40 million investment in Schriever for their new manufacturing facility and a new company headquarters building.
-With 200,000 square feet of manufacturing space, the facility’s capacity would secure the company’s commitment to quality and customer service.
+K&B acquired the 35 acres in Schriever and began building a 42,000-square-foot Customer Inventory Services Building to enhance parts storage for projects.
+In March 2012, K&B Machine Works joined state and local officials to announce a $40 million investment in Schriever for a new manufacturing facility and a new company headquarters building.
+With 200,000 square feet of manufacturing space, K&B would secure its commitment to quality and customer service.